code-warrior/career-prep--job-search/sections-of-a-cover-letter/extracurriculars.md

-In addition to my academic schedule, I am also a member of GROUP/ACTIVITY.
-I have learned much about collaborating with others as a member of GROUP/ACTIVITY.
+In addition to my academic schedule, I am also a member of the University of Hartfords Ultimate Frisbee club.
+I have learned much about collaborating with others as a member of Ultimate Frisbee.